bmx-ng/bmx-site/docs/tutorials/oop_tutorial.md

 WaitKey
 ```
 You may notice that `Method Draw() Abstract` in TEntity has no `End Method` statement.
 This is
-because an Abstract Method is always blank, and contains no data.
+because an [Abstract] [Method] is always blank, and contains no data.
 This abstract method definition is really just
-saying "all Types which inherit TEntity must have a Draw() Method".
+saying "*all Types which inherit TEntity must have a Draw() Method*".
 Try deleting TPlayer's `Draw()` Method, and
 run the program.
 A compile error occurs, enforcing the rule that inheritors of TEntity must have a `Draw()`
 Method.